 3) To pay a fine online: Step 1: Go to www.Chesterfield-sc.com, Step 2: Click on the blue GOVPAYNET box on home page (near bottom of page), Step 3: Enter your name, ticket number, telephone number and submit.
 (Example of court date 0719).
 (Do not put the / in the number) There is a cost for using this service.
 Govpaynet accepts most credit and debit cards.

-Public parks will remain closed.
-The Hut will remain CLOSED for rental FOR THE MONTH OF MAY 2020.
+Public parks are open, social distancing is necessary.
+The Hut will remain CLOSED for rental until further notice.